RCMP Civilian Members: Q&A

 Unions and Collective Bargaining

 1. Unionization, what is it all about?

-Unions, including PSAC/USGE, are democratically run organizations where dues-paying members elect their representatives locally, regionally and nationally.
-PSAC and USGE hold triennial conventions where the direction for the union is set through debate of resolutions put forward by the membership and elections are held for senior leadership positions.
+Unions, including PSAC/USJE, are democratically run organizations where dues-paying members elect their representatives locally, regionally and nationally.
+PSAC and USJE hold triennial conventions where the direction for the union is set through debate of resolutions put forward by the membership and elections are held for senior leadership positions.

 A unionized group of workers is part of a bargaining unit which is defined based on community of interest and nature of work.
 For the federal public service, bargaining units are determined by the Federal Public Sector Labour Relations and Employment Board.

 There may be Civilian Members who are pay-matched to higher classification levels that fall outside of the established bargaining unit into which others will be deemed; these members are excluded because of the nature of the work (managerial functions, access to sensitive information, and the like).
 These positions are excluded from collective bargaining.